plausible/docs/docs/troubleshoot-integration.md

 After you've added the Plausible Analytics script to your website, it's time to verify that the integration is working.

-In your Plausible Analytics account, click on your website domain name.
+In your Plausible Analytics account, click on your site domain name.
 You should see a blinking green dot which indicates that we’re listening for incoming page views in real-time.
 You can visit your site and the dashboard will update instantly with your visit.

 <img alt="Listening for incoming page views" src={useBaseUrl('img/waiting-for-pageview.png')} />